-The search giant has long been a proponent of using HTTPS and all the way back in 2018, it began marking all HTTP sites as ‘not secure’ (opens in new tab) in its browser (opens in new tab).
-Beginning with the release of Chrome 86 last year, Google also began warning users about insecure forms on HTTPS sites (opens in new tab) to prevent users from entering sensitive information such as their banking details.
+The search giant has long been a proponent of using HTTPS and all the way back in 2018, it began marking all HTTP sites as ‘not secure’ in its browser.
+Beginning with the release of Chrome 86 last year, Google also began warning users about insecure forms on HTTPS sites to prevent users from entering sensitive information such as their banking details.

 - We've put together a list of the best browsers available